telerik/winforms-docs/controls/picturebox/structure.md

 * **RadPictureBoxElement** -  Represents the main element in **RadPictureBox**.
 * **PictureBoxCanvasElement** - Represents the element that is responsible for drawing the image.
-* **PictureBoxHorizontalPanelElement** - Represent the top and bottom horizontal panels.
+* **PictureBoxHorizontalPanelElement** - Represents the top and bottom horizontal panels.
 This panel allows adding elements in three collections - left, center and right.
 Each of these three collections is represented by a **StackLayoutElementLite**.
-* **PictureBoxVerticalPanelElement** - Represent the left and right vertical panels.
+* **PictureBoxVerticalPanelElement** - Represents the left and right vertical panels.
 This panel allows adding elements in three collections - top, center and bottom.
 Each of these three collections is represented by a **StackLayoutElementLite**.
 * **StackLayoutElementLite** - Represents a stack layout element that arranges its children horizontally or vertically.
 Is also offers **ElementSpacing** property and respects the element's alignment.
 * **Vertical ScrollBar** - Scrolls the image vertically.
-* **Horizontal ScrollBar** - Scrolls the image horizonatally.
+* **Horizontal ScrollBar** - Scrolls the image horizontally.

 Figure 2: RadPictureBox elements hierarchy